 Although the risk of a hefty fine is a reality, the Check Point survey found that employees use personal devices for work in 55% of the organisations surveyed, yet 39% of the respondents said they had no formal process for deploying security to these devices.

-CYFOR has had experience of dealing with the fallout from data breaches.
-On a number of occasions we have been able to prevent the reputation damaging email being sent to clients stating that their personal data could be in the public domain, however we firmly believe that prevention is better than cure.
-For one such client, laptop encryption on the employees laptop could have prevented loss of data and a large fine.
+CYFOR has had the experience dealing with the fallout from data breaches.
+On a number of occasions, we have been able to prevent the reputation-damaging email being sent to clients stating that their personal data could be in the public domain, however, we firmly believe that prevention is better than cure.
+For one such client, laptop encryption on the employees’ laptops could have prevented loss of data and a large fine.

 Our incident response service enables organisations to have a dedicated point of contact should they face a situation involving digital evidence.
 Using such a service ensures that evidence is secured and preserved for future investigation.
 Avoiding this situation, however, should be the priority with the implementation of an appropriate IT security strategy.